sasha-ajin/python-advanced-topics/3.decorators/README.md

 question() # hello, how are you?!
 ```
 ## Decorators with arguments
-What if in our methods we will add some parameter, for example: **name**
+What if in our methods we will add some parameter, for example: **name** \
-The same part is going to be "hello, <name>, " at the start, and "!" at the end are the same parts
+The same part is going to be "hello, < name >, " at the start, and "!" at the end \
 So we should add name argument to our hello decorator

 The syntax for decorators with arguments is a bit different, we should make "wrapper"